dbt-labs/docs.getdbt.com/website/docs/reference/snapshot-properties.md

 <Expandable alt_header="Exceptions" >

-If you want to carry out light transformation on your source, or bake logic into your snapshot, you can incorporate the following:
+To carry out light transformation on your source or add logic into your snapshot, incorporate the following:

 - Types of logic: filters, deduplication, surrogate → unique key and more so.
 - Best practice: you can snapshot an ephemeral model that contains the logic.